redhat-openshift-ecosystem/operator-pipelines/README.md

 ```

 #### Registry Credentials
-The CI pipeline requires credentials to push and/or pull from all authenticated
+The CI pipeline can optionally be configured to push images to a remote private
-registries.
-This includes:

-* Red Hat terms-based registry (registry.redhat.io)
-* The registry specified by the `registry` param (including the internal Openshift registry)

-The user must create an auth secret containing the docker config with all
+registry.
+The user must create an auth secret containing the docker config.
+This
-credentials included.
-For example:
+secret can then be passed as a workspace named `registry-credentials` when invoking
+the pipeline.

 ```bash
 cat << EOF > registry-secret.yml